 Between 1985 and 1992, Clive formed a partnership with Christine Collister that Rolling Stone called “The state of the art in British folk-rock”.
 Having released five albums and toured the world to much acclaim, their decision to call it a day left a huge gap in the roots music scene.
 The entire Gregson & Collister catalogue plus a “Best Of…” compilation were re-issued in 2009.

 In 1985, Clive released his first solo album and he has maintained a solo profile ever since.
 His solo recordings and tours have been one of the main outlets for his prolific song writing.
 The albums feature an eclectic mix of pop and folk styles, ranging from a stripped down one man and his acoustic intimacy to a full electric band approach.
 Live shows are usually solo performances and the guitar skills that prompted Guitar Player to include Clive in their 1,000 Great Guitarists book are always well in evidence.

-Still… it’s as a solo artist that audiences get to see the real Clive Gregson and the 2020 shows will be the last opportunities to catch Clive doing what he does best.
+Still… it’s as a solo artist that audiences get to see the real Clive Gregson and there will be a limited number of shows in 2021, the last opportunity to catch Clive doing what he does best.
 See you there!